blade34242/opsdash-operational-dashboard-nextcloud/docs-private/opsdash-docs/KEYBOARD_SHORTCUTS.md

 ```

 ## Interaction Flow
-1. User clicks “Keyboard shortcuts” in sidebar (or presses `?`).
+1. User clicks “Keyboard shortcuts” in sidebar to open the compact popover list.
-2. Modal overlay appears; focus moves to the first shortcut line.
+2. Press `?` to open the full modal overlay; focus moves to the first shortcut line.
 3. User navigates with arrow keys / Tab.
 4. Press `Esc` or click “Close” to dismiss; focus returns to the trigger.